 Developing Communication Channels

 Developing that attitude is important for any business owner.
 It is the first thing you must do to ensure you are running a safe workplace.
 Staff must feel empowered to take responsibility and understand how and where to raise any safety concerns.
 A company that enjoys strong communication will, undoubtedly, be a safe one.

 With an ethos and communication structure in place, it’s necessary to appoint someone to lead the safety side of your business.
 In a low risk, small scale operation this can easily be a pre-existing employee.
 They can ensure checks are carried out, paperwork is filled in, training is undertaken and be the person at the heart of your communication structure.

 You need to develop a clear policy on safety and for a small business this should, ideally, be collaborative.
 Get everyone in your organisation to pinpoint the potential hazards associated with your operation and assess how these can be safely managed.
 Involving everyone in this will ensure that the people on the ‘front line’ have their say, leading to a sensible policy that everyone can ‘buy in to’.
 Help is available to enable you to establish what hazards your operation has and what the law says about tackling them.

 Then, as an employer, it is your duty to make sure you invest in the right safety equipment and that you replace and repair faulty items when your staff point them out.
 Also, work with the employee who is leading the safety aspect of your operation to review your policy on a regular basis.

 It’s also important to team up with respected and trusted contractors when it comes to performing specialist functions and ensuring that any operations are undertaken in the safest of conditions.
-So that’s a no to hazardous sandblasting and a yes to Plastic Media Blasting from Airblast AFC – and a no to working at heights or extreme temperatures without proper prior checks or asking your drivers to complete long trips without breaks or training from the American Safety Council.
+So that’s a no to hazardous sandblasting and a no to working at heights or extreme temperatures without proper prior checks or asking your drivers to complete long trips without breaks or training from the American Safety Council.